Town centre projects

 • maintenance could be improved with better road surfaces and more lighting.
 Several comments related to providing public toilets and bins.

-We have used these findings to create proposals to make Dalry greener, healthier and vibrant.
-Our ideas include
+We used the findings of the 2022 survey to create proposals to make Dalry greener, healthier and vibrant.
+Our 12-week consultation on these proposals opened on Thursday 4 April 2024 and closed on Wednesday 26 June 2024.

 • improving public transport in the area by reducing bus travel times and creating more space at bus stops